The symbol theta in the colors of blue and pink on a white background.

 Here is the playlist of the second-anniversary videos.
 They are in order of publication date.
 The personal annotations are numbered by the video’s position in the playlist for easy reference.
 You can view this playlist on YouTube.

 There are 73 videos and the total playlist time is about 10 hours and 40 minutes.
-In the top right corner of the playlist embed, there is a hamburger menu.
-Clicking this will allow you to navigate to any video in the playlist.

 Personal Annotations